z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_04_BiggerSprites.md

 So far in this SP1 series we've only looked at small, single character cell, monochrome sprites.
 While simple to explore and understand, 8x8 pixel sprites are of limited use for games.
-We need to look at how SP1 handles bigger sprites, and sprites with colour.
+We need to look at how SP1 handles bigger sprites.
 This is pretty straightforward stuff and we don't need to linger on it.
 A couple of quick examples will suffice.
-While we're here, we'll have a look at applying colour to SP1 sprites as well.
+While we're wrapping up our initial look at SP1 sprites we'll also have a look at applying some colour to them as well.

 ## 16x16 Pixel Sprite